 - Collaborations between practices has increased, change is happening at a greater pace as practices are learning what is working successfully in other teams, rather than starting from scratch when trying to tackle similar issues.

 “The Time for Care programme has enabled real and tangible improvements to patient care in Doncaster practices.
 It has given GPs the head-space to redesign their approaches to the growing workload and brought whole practice teams together to co-design change projects.
 We have now taken a significant step forward to progress system-wide conversations about integrated Primary Care Networks, and work towards change on a whole-system, collaborative level.”
-Laura Sherburn, Chief of Partnerships & Primary Care, NHS Doncaster CCG
+Laura Sherburn, Chief Executive, Primary Care Doncaster

 “Attending the Time to Care sessions has brought fun, friendships and unearthed new challenges.
 I have been able to work more closely with my practice manager, and network with other likeminded practices locally.”
 Rachel Hubbard, GP, Bentley Surgery